-(1) Q1 is the period from December through February.
+Q1 is the period from December through February.
 Q2 is the period from March through May.
-Q3 is the (2) Adjusted to reflect 1 for 10 reverse stock split effective May 1, 2020.
-(3) Includes deferred issuance and offering costs on senior notes and preferred stock.
-(4) Computed by averaging month-end values within each period.
-(5) Leverage consists of senior notes, preferred stock and outstanding borrowings under the credit facility.
-(6) Computed as a percent of total assets.
-(7) Computed by averaging daily net assets within each period.
+Q3 is the period from June through August.
+Q4 is the period from September through November.
+Adjusted to reflect 1 for 10 reverse stock split effective May 1, 2020.
+Includes deferred issuance and offering costs on senior notes and preferred stock.
+Computed by averaging month-end values within each period.
+Leverage consists of senior notes, preferred stock and outstanding borrowings under the credit facility.
+Computed as a percent of total assets.
+Computed by averaging daily net assets within each period.